MoipatiThoobe/AWS-challenge-week-2/README.md

 ### IAM Access Analyzer

-IAM Access Analyzer helps you identify the resources in your organisation and accounts, such as S3 buckets, that are shared with an external entity.
+IAM Access Analyzer helps you identify the resources in your organization and accounts, such as S3 buckets, that are shared with an external entity.
 This functionality allows users to identify unintended access to our resources and data.

 In this hands on lab, I will do the following:
-* Set up and use IAM Access Analyzer
+* Set up and used IAM Access Analyzer

 1. Create an analyzer with IAM Access Analyzer